stoneyrh/gSOAP/gsoap/doc/guide/index.md

 In this example, the `_a`, `_b`, and `_return` are anonymous parameters.

-@warning when anonymous parameter names are used, the order of the parameters in the function prototype of a service operation is significant.
+@warning When anonymous parameter names are used, the order of the parameters in the function prototype of a service operation is significant.

 🔝 [Back to table of contents](#)